dcc-cc3002/final-reality-kohai-of-Javier/README.md

 Each spell has its own class, that extends from an abstract spell class which contains some generic methods for executing spells.
 It makes it easier to add new spells.

-For now, spells can only consume the user's mana and augment or reduce the target's number of health points.
+There are positive spells and negative spells.
+The positive ones can only be thrown to allies, and the negatives can only be thrown to enemies.

 ### Effects